TroutGear

 North Delaney Buttes Lake - gold medal water in North Park

 While you're in the area, you may as well drop in at North Delaney Buttes Lake.
 This is very different from the North Platte, being one of a series of lakes on the west side of North Park.
 There are no trees around the lakes, but there is good access and a nice view of Delaney Butte.
 The lakes are located due west of Walden - take road 12W from town.
 This is a State Wildlife Area, and the north lake carries Gold Medal designation.
+More on fishing in North Park

-north delaney lake North Delaney Buttes Lake - another Gold Medal water
+North Delaney Buttes Lake - another Gold Medal water

 Interesting facts: